LysSanzMoreta/DRAUPNIR_ASR/draupnir/src/draupnir/benchmarking/README_benchmark_info.txt

-DO NOT RUN THESE SCRIPTS, THEY DON'T WORK
+DO NOT RUN THESE SCRIPTS, THEY MOST LIKELY DON'T WORK

  These scripts have not been cleaned neither documented very well, perhaps in the future.
 They rely on an old system of datasets distribution and they additionally need to have the results of the other state-of-the art methods to work, which I am not planning to upload since it's a lot of data.

- It is here just to give an idea of how the benchmarking was done
+ It is here just to give an idea of how the benchmarking was done, the mechanics are this, but the refactoring

 Contains the scripts utilized to